 Theists may be uncomfortable with atheist/agnostic meetings, but there is far more real harm – not to mention the violation of AA principles and traditions – involved in needlessly placing obstacles in the path of an atheist who wants to get sober than is involved in ruffling the feathers of those with an apparently messianic zeal for God.

 The true spirit of AA is to ensure that the hand of AA is always there to help anyone, anywhere get sober and maintain their sobriety.
 That is the unique and ultimate purpose of our traditions.
 Let us not amid the current brouhaha let anyone or anything cause us to lose track of that.

-JHG lives in a part of Texas where The Bible Belt is somewhat softened by conservative Roman Catholicism.
-A long while back, he went to church to get clean and was miraculously transformed from a pot smoking heathen into a Christian alcoholic.
+A long while back JHG went to church to get clean and was miraculously transformed from a pot smoking heathen into a Christian alcoholic.
 His idea then of a promising geographic cure was to go to seminary, after which, he spent a number of years as a Methodist minister.
 Unable to control his drinking, he eventually arrived at what the Big Book calls “the jumping off place,” the inability “to imagine life with or without alcohol.”
 His introduction to the idea of finding his own higher power ultimately led to atheism.
 JHG learned the traditions the hardest way possible, by trying to get other people to follow them, an approach that somehow has nevertheless produced valuable insight into his own motives and designs.
-He has an atheist sponsor and is currently married to another atheist whom he met in AA.